 “Brands that establish a reputation for environmental stewardship among today’s youngest consumers have an opportunity to not only grow market share but build loyalty among the power-spending Millennials of tomorrow, too.” (says Grace Farraj, SVP, Public Development & Sustainability, Nielsen)

 Since we are talking about the same age group, their expectations are quite similar.
-But if we analyze them as customers, we see that a company that gives back will be more attractive to them.
+But if we analyse them as customers, we see that a company that gives back will be more attractive to them.
 As they are trying to be responsible with their buying, they expect the same from companies, and when it comes to purchasing, they are doing their researches, looking into corporations backgrounds, values, practices, production, social responsibility, and so on.
 To back this up, another study form Nielsen showed that 72% of millennials are willing to pay more for products and services that come from companies who are committed to positive social and environmental impact.

 To conclude, it’s safe to say that wether you want to hire them or to sell to them, building a strong CSR program will ensure you a greater prosperity for your company !